 Early inclusion in R&D!

 Advocates stressed primarily the request for inclusion of patient experts early in the research and development process of new medical treatments.
 Actual patient need and best solutions should be discussed also with patients from early on in the innovation chain.
 The term clinical trial design was mentioned frequently.

 Transparency and Independence!

-Advocates made the strong case for transparency, in particular regarding contacts with members for for purposes of patient „market-research“.
-Also, it was critically mentioned that often there is complete lack of feedback and information about the result of the research and who will do what with the information obtained, especially if an external agency does the research.
-Resistance of patients to participate in surveys like that would gradually increase.
+Advocates made the strong case for transparency, in particular regarding contacts with members for purposes of patient "market-research“.
+Also, it was critically mentioned that often there is a complete lack of feedback and information about the result of the research and who will do what with the information obtained, especially if an external agency does the research.
+The resistance of patients to participate in surveys like that would gradually increase.